grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - `api_v1_rules_namespace`
 - `api_prom_rules_namespace`

-## Cortex blocks storage - What to do when things to wrong
+## Mimir blocks storage - What to do when things to wrong

 ## Recovering from a potential data loss incident